Louis-575/Louis-Plex-Bot/README.md

 - **Stream from Plex**: Play tracks, albums, artists, and playlists directly from your Plex server.
 - **Plex Sonic Features**: Mood & genre browsing via `/search`, plus Similar Tracks, Radio, and Sonic Adventure buttons on the player, all powered by Plex's neural audio analysis.
 - **Radio**: Start a radio station from any track with one button press.
 Optionally enable infinite radio to auto-refill the queue.
-- **YouTube Support**: Search and play music from YouTube via extension.
 - **Interactive Player UI**: Choose between a modern image-based player or a classic Discord embed.
 - **Static Player Channel**: Optionally dedicate a channel for the persistent player UI.
 - **Rich Queue Management**: Add, remove, shuffle, and loop tracks with intuitive controls.